todbot/Blink1Control2/NOTES.md

         - ToolTable and/or EventList?
         - Preferences dialog?
 - TODO: Fix ImapSearcher's "new mail" issues.
-    - doesn't seem to re-trigger when more new mail happens
+    - TODO?: doesn't seem to re-trigger when more new mail happens
-    - does retrigger every time on restart (save last msgid in config?)
+    - DONE: does retrigger every time on restart (save last msgid in config?)

 ### General Program structure